jessicaxiee/TiQ/README.md

 **Purpose**
 - **Summary**:
 This program is an SQL-based ticketing platform with TUI for event management, validated on datasets of over 1000 records.
-Through this project, I designed and implemented complex relational structures to reflect real-world constraints.
-I also learned to apply indexing and advanced SQL queries to optimize performance and support business logic.
-Lastly, I incorporated role-based functionality for employees and customers, including ticket purchasing, event search and deletion, and triggers for ticket price modification auditing.
+Through this project, we designed and implemented complex relational structures to reflect real-world constraints.
+We also learned to apply indexing and advanced SQL queries to optimize performance and support business logic.
+Lastly, it incorporates role-based functionality for employees and customers, including ticket purchasing, event search and deletion, and triggers for ticket price modification auditing.

 **What it evaluates**
 - **Database setup**: SQL scripts in the repo should create the schema and sample data without errors.